CanonicalLtd/maas-docs/en/installconfig-network-ntp.md

 MAAS provides managed NTP services (with [Chrony][chrony]) for all region and rack controllers.
-This allows MAAS to both keep its own controllers synchronized, and keep deployed machines synchronized as well.
+This allows MAAS to both keep its own controllers synchronised, and keep deployed machines synchronised as well.
 NTP is configured on the Settings page.

-The region controller configures the NTP service to keep its time synchronized from one or more external sources.
+The region controller configures the NTP service to keep its time synchronised from one or more external sources.
 By default, the MAAS region controller uses `ntp.ubuntu.com`.

 The rack controllers also configure the NTP service.
-They synchronize their time with the region controllers.
+They synchronise their time with the region controllers.

 Rack controllers also configure DHCP with the correct NTP information.
 Any